Race of Champions Sydney - teams, drivers, everything we know so far

 Molly Taylor will contest the Race of Champions at home in Sydney.
 (Race of Champions)

-Toby Price - Australia
+Toby Price - Team Australia Off-Road

 The Aussie rally legend and two-time Dakar winner will join one of two teams for Australia as the host nation.
 He's taken five Australian off-road championships, nine Finke Desert race titles across bikes and cars, the 2018 FIM Cross-Country Rallies World Championship, and a Baja 500 Trophy Truck title.

-Louis Sharp - NZ
+Louis Sharp - Team New Zealand

 Kiwi Formula star and the youngest ever Race of Champions entrant, Louis Sharp was the 2023 British F4 champion and GB3 champion last year.

-Sebastien Loeb - France
+Sebastien Loeb - Team France

 The greatest rally driver of all time, chasing his fifth Race of Champions title.
 Loeb has nine consecutive World Rally Championships and holds the record for most WRC event wins at 80, most podium victories at 120, and most stage victories at 939.